 As the head of the Management Section of the local ERO, Seal Beach's Director of Emergency Services is also officially the EOC Director.
-It is important to note the distinction between the two roles: the Director of Emergency Services is responsible for the overall management and direction of the City's ERO and the EOC facility (the physical structure) .while the EOC Director manages the EOC facility and supervises the staff assigned to it upon activation.
+It is important to note the distinction between the two roles: the Director of Emergency Services is responsible for the overall management and direction of the City's ERO and the EOC facility (the physical structure) while the EOC Director manages the EOC facility and supervises the staff assigned to it upon activation.
 In some instances, the two roles may be filled simultaneously by the same individual.
-However, as the EOC Director must spend most or all of their time stationed at the EOC facility and the Director of Emergency Services to act as the EOC Director at all times, particularly during a long-term emergency.
+However, as the EOC Director must spend most or all of their time stationed at the EOC facility and the Director of Emergency Services often has other responsibilities elsewhere, it is not feasible for the Director of Emergency Services to act as the EOC Director at all times, particularly during a long-term emergency.
 When the Director of Emergency Services is not acting as the EOC Director, this staff member shall appoint someone to serve as the EOC Director.
 If the EOC Director is a distinct position, this staff member shall answer to the Director of Emergency Services.